BioStacks

 Clinical dose: 1500–3000 mg

-When it comes to hormones, Maca Root is one of the most supporting nutrients to consider.
+Maca Root plays a supporting role in hormones.
 Maca is a Peruvian cruciferous root used traditionally for fertility and energy.
-A 2010 systematic review (4 RCTs) found limited but suggestive evidence for improved sexual desire, with no effect on serum sex hormones.
-A 12-week RCT (57 men, 2.4 g/day) showed improved subjective sexual well-being.
+A 2010 systematic review (4 RCTs, Lee et al.) found limited but suggestive evidence for improved sexual desire, with no effect on serum sex hormones.
 In clinical studies, maca root may improve well-being without altering sex hormones.

 What the research says

-The clinical evidence for maca root in hormones is moderate.
+Maca Root has moderate clinical evidence for hormones benefits.
 Systematic review of 4 trials found limited but suggestive evidence for improved sexual desire Learn more

 We are still building rankings for Maca Root in the Hormones category.
 Check back soon as we scan more products.